pydio/pydio-doc-admin-guide/enriching_your_users_experience/tuning_server_performances.md

 This requires having the ZIP utilitary available through the command line (working ok on Linux & Windows systems), and when triggering a full folder download, Pydio will launch a zip command on the OS, monitor its progress and display the percentage to the user, and once it’s done, trigger a download of the created archive.

+### Make use of a Cache Server mechanism

+Caching helps in consistently reducing hefty/slow operations and minimizing system resources needed to load a page.
+Thus boosting the performance to a great extent.
+Pydio provides an option to configure third party vendor's caching service with pydio.

+Though caching service was introduced in pydio v6.2.X, the ease of configuring it has been greatly enhanced in the later versions.
+Now one can directly configure the caching options from pydio admin panel.

+Along with the PHP Accelerator (PHP APC) pydio provides memcache, memcached, redis, xcache options by default to configure cache server..
+The NOSQL keyvalue stores like memcache, memcached and Redis runs a server on a local port to provide the caching service.

+[:image-popup:tuning_server_performances/cache_service_configuration_community.png]